janrihamasek/mosaic/mosaic_prototype/docs/API_DOCS.md

 - **Notes**:
   - If `date` is omitted, the endpoint uses today’s date.
   - Activities deactivated after the selected date are still included.
+  - The response is cached for roughly one minute to improve responsiveness; writes automatically invalidate the cache.

 ---